Food labels can provide you with a lot of very important information that you can use to make healthier food choices.

 You can find out what ingredients are in foods and find out important nutrition information such as the number of calories in a serving and the number of servings in a container.
 You can also find out information on specific vitamins, minerals, and nutrients such as sodium.

 Try these tips:

 - Many breads and cereals are now labeled on the front with high-fiber or whole-grain.
 Pick these and check the back of the packaging, too.
 Whole grains - whole-wheat flour, for example - should be listed as one of the first ingredients.
 The nutritional information also lists the percentage of your daily fiber in one serving size.
-The higher the number, the better.

-Article copyright © 2011 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.